MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/search-on-custom-field-regarding-lookup.md

 ---
-title: "Expand the columns that the Set Regarding lookup searches on in Dynamics 365 App for Outlook (Dynamics 365 apps) | MicrosoftDocs" ms.custom:
+title: "Expand the columns which the Set Regarding lookup searches on in Dynamics 365 App for Outlook (Dynamics 365 apps) | MicrosoftDocs" ms.custom:
-description: Expand the columns that the Set Regarding lookup searches on in Dynamics 365 App for Outlook. ms.date: 05/12/2021 ms.reviewer: ms.service: crm-online
+description: Expand the columns which the Set Regarding lookup searches on in Dynamics 365 App for Outlook. ms.date: 05/12/2021 ms.reviewer: ms.service: crm-online